guilhermejccavalcanti/s3m/README.md

 Check the [Releases](https://github.com/guilhermejccavalcanti/jFSTMerge/releases) page.
 Download and execute the most recent installer and follow its instructions.

 ### Usage
-If integrated with Git, S3M will run automatically on every `git merge` command.
+If integrated with Git, S3M will run automatically every time you invoke the `git merge` command.
 No further configuration required.
 You can still run it as a standalone tool, if desired.
 Its `.jar` is present in the installation directory.

 #### Parameters